ibm-cloud-docs/apps/ts_apps.md

 ## Automatic failover between {{site.data.keyword.Bluemix_notm}} regions isn't available
 {: #ts_failover}

 You can't use automatic failover between {{site.data.keyword.Bluemix_notm}} regions.
-However, you can use a DNS provider that supports failover among multiple IP addresses as a workaround.
+However, you can use a DNS provider that supports failover among many IP addresses as a workaround.

 When an {{site.data.keyword.Bluemix_notm}} region becomes unavailable, the apps that are running in that region are also unavailable, even if the same apps are running in another {{site.data.keyword.Bluemix_notm}} region.
 {: tsSymptoms}